binipringle/intro-to-dh/_texts/2-version-control.md

 Git's primary function is to track a project as it exists at different points in time.
 Now that we have a file to track — our technical journal — let's use Git to save the current state of the repository as it exists now.

-## A Metaphor for adding and committing
+## A commit is a snapshot

 In Git, a **commit** is a snapshot of a repository that is entered into its permanent history.
 To commit a change to a repository, we take two steps:

-1. Adding files to a "staging area," meaning that we intend to commit them.
+1. Adding files to a "staging area," meaning that we intend to commit them
-2. Finalizing the commit.
+2. Finalizing the commit

 Making a commit is a lot like taking a photo.
 First, you have to decide who will be in the photo and arrange your friends or family in front of the camera.
 Once everyone is present and ready, you take the picture, entering that moment into the permanent record.